seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And add more coals to Cancer when he burns
 With entertaining great Hyperion.
 This lord go to him!
 Jupiter forbid,
-And say in thunder ‘Achilles go to him.’
+And say in thunder 'Achilles go to him.'

 **NESTOR**
 *\[Aside to DIOMEDES]*